 When you tighten your abdominal muscles it is to keep your Belly Big; you should not be pulling abdominals in or flattening them toward your spine—that will only tighten up your pelvic floor.
 When you are having a BM you want your pelvic floor to be relaxed/open (which is why you bulge).

-As you are passing the stool, do this with your exhale, remember: Exhale w/ Effort.
+As you are passing the stool, do this with your exhale gently (try making a shhh sound).
 However, as you’re exhaling you are still keeping your Belly Big, Belly Hard—again, you are not flattening your abdominals w/ your breath (see above paragraph).

 This takes time to learn as you will likely be breaking years of bad habits.
 Don’t get frustrated and give up—keep practicing.